brave/browser-laptop/.github/CONTRIBUTING.md

 * steps to test the fix (if applicable)
 * for design-related changes, it is helpful to include screenshots

-Feel free to tag a Brave employee in the pull request to assign them to review your code.
+Once you submit a pull request, you should tag reviewers and add labels to the pull request according to [this guide](https://github.com/brave/browser-laptop/wiki/Pull-request-process).
+If you do not have the necessary Github permissions to do so, a Brave member will take care of this for you.

 Please note that your pull request will be subject to our [reviewer guidelines](https://github.com/brave/browser-laptop/wiki/Reviewer-guideline), which you'll want to make sure your PR meets.